runicscribe/worldbuilding-docs/dae-machina/world/bestiary/elementals/index.md

 "Gods" - Similar to "Heroes".
 Many ascended tend to meld with god elementals.
 Draw power from belief.

+# High Elementals

-High ElementalsHigh elementals include any elementals that can be considered sapient.
+High elementals include any elementals that can be considered sapient.
 These include Gyldraed, Vylderythe, and Greater Elementals.

 ## Ancients